 - Move companies through the sale process in a way that meets the needs of the owner and the workers, while keeping the business functioning smoothly.

-For more information on cooperative business transition planning, see our project page.
-If you are interested in selling your business to your employees and would like to work with The Democracy At Work Institute contact us here.
+For more information on cooperative business transition planning, please visit www.becomingemployeeowned.org.
+If you are interested in selling your business to your employees and would like to work with The Democracy at Work Institute contact us here.

-Rural economic developers are increasingly interested in supporting innovative, community-driven economic development in the form of support for or incubation of worker cooperatives.
-The Democracy at Work Institute works with economic developers, nonprofits and local governments to support their efforts.
+Rural economic developers are increasingly interested innovative, community-driven economic development that uses worker ownership to retain businesses or to start new ones.
+The Democracy at Work Institute works with economic developers, nonprofits, lenders and local governments to help rural businesses start, stay and grow.
 We provide a range of services, from policy recommendations to program design and cooperative development training.
-To speak with us about using worker cooperatives as an economic development tool in your community, contact us here.
+Contact us about using worker cooperatives as an economic development tool in your rural community.

 Supporting Worker and Multi-Stakeholder Cooperatives in Local Food

-Across the country local food economies are growing and helping rural communities to create sustainable and just food systems that build both economic vitality and community wealth in rural areas.
-As these food systems scale, we see worker and multi-stakeholder cooperatives as a tool that entrepreneurs, farmers and local food supporters can use to grow systems that are innovative, scalable and responsive to rural communities, workers, farmers and consumers.
+Across the country, local food economies are growing and helping rural communities to create sustainable and just food systems that build both economic vitality and community wealth in rural areas.
+As these food systems scale, we see worker and multi-stakeholder cooperatives as a tool that entrepreneurs, farmers, farm workers and local food supporters can use to grow systems that are innovative, scalable and responsive to rural communities, workers, farmers and consumers.
 We are currently engaged in a program of education, outreach and research to better integrate the cooperative model into local food advocacy and system building.
-Additionally, we are beginning pre-feasibility research to explore the role of worker cooperatives in value-added processing and distribution in a cooperative local food system.
-For more information on our Local Foods program check out our previous webinars and our upcoming events, and keep an eye out for publications as they become available.
+Additionally, we are beginning pre-feasibility research to explore the role of worker cooperatives in farm work, and in value-added processing and distribution in a cooperative local food system.